marcouderzo/CSDemoParser/Worklog.md

 We are working on plotting those parameters on a graph to help us in the learning process.

-From the `DT_CSPlayer` Table we found some useful data about the player.
+From the `DT_CSPlayer` (Net?)
+Table we found some useful data about the player.
 In particular:
 - MouseX, MouseY
 - PlayerPositionX, PlayerPositionY, PlayerPositionZ
 - PlayerVelocityX, PlayerVelocityZ

-The following code was extracted from the dump of a parsed test match:
+The following text snippet was extracted from the dump of a parsed test match, showing the table fields during a single tick:

 ```
 	Table: DT_CSPlayer